jina-ai/jina/README.md

 This command downloads the latest Jina image and runs it in a container.
 When the container runs, it prints an help message and exits.

-If you want to run Jina without Docker, please maker sure you have Python 3.7 installed.
+If you want to run Jina without Docker, please make sure you have Python 3.7 installed.
-If you are using `pyenv` to control the Python virtual environment, make sure the Jina codebase is covered by `pyenv local 3.7.x`
+If you are using `pyenv` for controlling the Python virtual environment, make sure the Jina codebase is covered by `pyenv local 3.7.x`

 ### Install from PyPi